josefelipenogueira/mewmewdevart/README.md

 # Whatsup? <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 **Welcome to my Page!**<br>
-My name is Larissa Cristina (but you can call me Mewmew), I'm from 🇧🇷 Brazil and I'm a UX/UI designer and Artist  with a lot of interest in Game Programming 🎮👾.
+My name is Larissa Cristina (but you can call me Mewmew), I'm from 🇧🇷 Brazil and I'm a UX/UI designer and Artist  with a lot of interest in Game Programming and Website Development 🎮👾.

 > 🧠 **It always seems impossible, until it is done. - Nelson Mandela**